-Conductor Routine and Preventative Maintenance:
+Conductor Routine and Preventative Maintenance

-This consists mainly of re-sagging and/or re-binding line conductors.
+This consists mainly of re-sagging and/or rebinding line conductors.
 Any conductor repairs generated from conductor clashing also falls into this work category.
-There is a small budget each year for this activity.
-(Refer Appendix F.)
+There is a small budget each year for this activity (refer Appendix F).

-Conductor Refurbishment and Renewals:
+Conductor Refurbishment and Renewals

-Conductor renewal has been proceeding over recent years with the replacement of steel (originally galvanised) that has rusted to failure, and have reached the end of their economic life.
+Conductor renewal has been proceeding over recent years with the replacement of steel (originally galvanised) that has rusted to failure, and has reached the end of its economic life.